-- a. how the employee's performance is not meeting the standard expected; - b. that performance needs to improve; - c. how the employee's performance will be assessed; - d. the period of time over which performance will be assessed and factors under which that period may be extended due to leave or other circumstances; and - e. the possible consequences if the employee has not attained and sustained the required standard by the end of the assessment period. - D5.2 An employee has the right to respond to a notice issued in accordance with paragraph D5.1 and be represented or have a support person present during performance discussions between the employee and their supervisor. - D5.3 The formal assessment period will usually be no less than 8 weeks, unless a shorter period would be of benefit to the employee.
-Where an employee's performance remains unsatisfactory following a formal assessment period, the Director-General may determine that the employee be reduced in classification, reassigned to other duties or have their employment terminated.
+- d. the period of time over which performance will be assessed and factors under which that period may be extended due to leave or other circumstances, and - e. the possible consequences if the employee has not attained and sustained the required standard by the end of the assessment period. - D6.4 An employee has the right to respond to a notice issued in accordance with paragraph D6.3 and have a support person, or a union delegate or workplace representative, present during any performance discussions between the employee and their supervisor. - D6.5 The formal improvement and assessment period will be no less than 8 weeks, unless the employee agrees to a shorter period. - D6.6 Where an employee's performance remains unsatisfactory following a formal improvement and assessment period, the Director-General may determine that the employee be reduced in classification, reassigned to other duties, or have their employment terminated.

-D6 Early termination of employment with consent
+D7 Early termination of employment with consent

-D6.1 An employee, with their consent, may be terminated at any stage during the managing poor performance process.
-Where an employee agrees to have their employment terminated, they may be eligible to receive payment of an amount determined by the Director-General in lieu of a managing poor performance process.
+D7.1 An employee, with their consent, may be terminated at any stage during the managing poor performance process.
+Where an employee agrees to have their employment terminated under this paragraph, they will be eligible to receive payment of an amount determined by the Director-General in lieu of a managing poor performance process, unless exceptional circumstances apply as determined by the Director-General.